 Getting a Teddy Ruxpin bear wasn’t even comparable to getting your everyday teddy bear, because this one could talk.
 He told some of the best stories via cassette tape and was probably the most snuggly storyteller around.

 Which of these toys do you think your kids or grandkids would still enjoy today?
-What was was your favorite toy when you were a kid?
+What was your favorite toy when you were a kid?
 If you’re ready to re-live some of your childhood, check out one of these toy museums around the country:

 - World’s Largest Toy Museum, 3609 W. 76 Country Blvd., Branson, MO